9 to 5 (film): Possible sequel

-In the 1980s, Universal developed a sequel with Colin Higgins.
-Tom Mankiewicz worked on it for a while and says that while Dolly Parton was enthusiastic, Jane Fonda was not and Higgins' heart was not in it.
+In the 1980s, Universal developed a sequel with Higgins.
+Tom Mankiewicz worked on it for a while and says that while Parton was enthusiastic, Fonda was not and Higgins' heart was not in it.

-In a TV interview broadcast on BBC One in the United Kingdom in 2005, the movie's stars Fonda, Tomlin, and Parton all expressed interest in starring in a sequel.
+In a 2005 BBC One interview broadcast, Fonda, Tomlin, and Parton all expressed interest in a sequel.
 Fonda said if the right script was written she would definitely do it, suggesting a suitable name for a 21st-century sequel would be 24/7.
 Parton suggested they had better hurry up before they reach retirement age.
 In the DVD commentary, the three reiterate their enthusiasm; Fonda suggests a sequel should cover outsourcing and they agree Hart would have to return as their nemesis.

-In a 2018 interview, Dolly Parton announced that a sequel was in the works to bring the story into a modern-day setting.
+In 2018, Parton announced that a sequel was in the works to bring the story into a modern-day setting.
 In July 2018, Jane Fonda also confirmed that a sequel was in the works with herself, Tomlin and Parton returning to their roles as mentors to a new generation of women.
 Fonda revealed that she is also an executive producer on the project.
 Rashida Jones and Pat Resnick have been attached to write a script.
 On October 23, 2018, Fonda reiterated news about the development of a sequel on GMA Day.
 On October 30, 2019, Parton announced the sequel had been dropped.

-In 2022 though, all three actresses made a full reunion of the 9 to 5 cast, after Parton appeared in a guest starring role in the final episode of the Netflix comedy streaming TV series Grace and Frankie, which starred Fonda and Tomlin for seven seasons.
+In 2022, though, all three actresses made a full reunion of the 9 to 5 cast, after Parton appeared in a guest starring role in the final episode of the Netflix comedy streaming TV series Grace and Frankie, which starred Fonda and Tomlin for seven seasons.

+Remake

+In April 2024, Variety revealed that Jennifer Aniston and her Echo Films partner Kristin Hahn are producing a 9 to 5 reimagining for 20th Century Studios.
+In January 2025, it was reported that Aniston was considering casting Ariana Grande, Sydney Sweeney and Zendaya in the lead roles.

+Home media

+In the early 1980s, the film was released on VHS and LaserDisc by CBS/Fox Video (a joint venture between CBS and 20th Century Fox).
+The CBS/Fox Video release covered several countries, including the United States, the United Kingdom, Germany, the Netherlands, Japan and Australia.
+20th Century Fox Home Entertainment later released the film on DVD in the United States on April 17, 2001.
+In Australia, it was released on DVD in 2003 by 20th Century Fox Home Entertainment South Pacific, while in the United Kingdom it was released on DVD on March 6, 2006.
+During the 2000s, the film was in rotation on the Fox Movie Channel, a channel dedicated to 20th Century Fox Films.

+On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to The Walt Disney Company, and 9 to 5 was one of the films included in the deal.
+9 to 5 was made available on Disney's streaming service Disney+, which launched in 2019.